ClojureBridge/community-docs/docs/clojure/filter.md

 {% endhighlight %}

-We can use [`anonymous function`]({{ site.baseurl}}/docs/clojure/anonymous-function) for filtering.
+We can use an [`anonymous function`]({{ site.baseurl}}/docs/clojure/anonymous-function) for filtering.
-The next example defines flower list as a map (data structure) with simple keys and colors as values.
+The next example defines a flower list as a map (data structure) with simple keys and colors as values.
-From this map, picking up yellows, or pinks are shown below.
+From this map, the code below selects yellows or pinks.
 {% highlight clojure %}
 user=> ; defines a flowers list as a map user=> (def flowers